Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Mathematical Modeling

 Here, $Q_t$ is the process noise covariance matrix, which quantifies the effects of sensor errors, as well as numerical and approximation errors in the dead-reckoning or inertial-navigation process.

 There are several reasons for treating the sensor measurements $u_t$ as inputs to the dynamic model and not as traditional measurements via a likelihood function~\cite{Farrell1998}.
-One reason is that these measurements contain components that are complex to model accurately in a stochastic framework.
-Another reason is that measurements from these self-contained sensors are continuously available and cannot be disturbed.
-The dynamic model thereby serves as the backbone of the localization system, ensuring that a localization solution can always be computed, even when magnetometer measurements are unavailable.
+One reason is that inertial and odometric sensors provide information about the system's motion dynamics, rather than direct observations of the state $x_t$.
+Therefore, modeling these measurements via a likelihood function generally requires augmenting the state with additional state variables and associated dynamic models.
+This increases the complexity of both system modeling and inference.
+Another reason is that only the state propagation step of the inference process must be performed at the sample rate of the inertial or odometric sensors, which is often much higher than that of the magnetometers.